EXPLAINER: What do we know about booster shots for COVID-19?

 Researchers and health officials have been monitoring the real-world performance of the COVID-19 vaccines to see how long protection lasts among vaccinated people.
 The vaccines authorized in the U.S. continue to offer very strong protection against severe disease and death.

 It depends on when you got your initial shots.
-One possibility is that health officials will recommend people get a booster roughly eight months after getting their second shot of the Pfizer or Moderna vaccine.
+The plan announced Wednesday is for people to get a booster eight months after getting their second shot of the Pfizer or Moderna vaccine.

-Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was approved in the U.S. in late February, to determine when to recommend boosters.
+Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was authorized for use in the U.S. in late February, to determine when to recommend boosters.

-The first people vaccinated in the United States would likely be first in line for boosters too.
-That means health care workers, nursing home residents and other older Americans, who were the first to be vaccinated once the shots were authorized last December
+The first people vaccinated in the United States would be first in line for boosters, too.
+That means health care workers, nursing home residents and other older Americans, who were the first to be vaccinated once the shots were authorized last December.

 Transplant recipients and other people with weakened immune systems may not have gotten enough protection from vaccines to begin with.
 They can now receive a third dose at least 28 days after their second shot as part of their initial series of shots needed for them to be fully vaccinated.
 For those with normal immune systems, boosters are given much later after full vaccination — not to establish protection, but to rev it up again.